-Surface Water: The only water body in the project area is Sawan river, which flows 200m north-east of the project site to the north-west of the project site.
+Surface Water: The only water body in the project area is Sundaymar nullah (seasonal nullah), which flows 20m north-east of the project site to the north-westof the project site and falls into sundaymar lake.
+The Sundaymar lake/pond is 700m away from the project site towards north-west.

-There is a small pond 70 meters west of the project site.

-Ground Water:The groundwater table in the Rawalpindi city has sharply depleted from 550 feet to 650 feet over the decade due to an over-extraction.
-WASA has recommended a ban on installation of private tube wells in the city area.
+Ground Water:The groundwater table in the Islamabad city has sharply depleted from 550 feet to 650 feet over the decade due to an over-extraction.